marcinjak9/italian-flavours-gatsby/src/pages/tour/sardinia-tour.md

     know and taste the most precious and traditional delicacies from Italy.
   image: /img/mappa-2x.9c95c556.png
   title: Come with me.
 We dive into flavours and beauty.
+tourShortDescription: A memorable gourmet journey among the most antique and precious culinary and cultural traditions of Italy.
+Aura spreads light smoothly around a cozy space.
+Its smooth contoured edges create soft shadows that entice a relaxing environment.
+Smoothly around a cozy space.
 galleryBottom:
   - image: /img/products-grid3.jpg
   - image: /img/products-grid3.jpg